SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ##### Default state
 `Logic0.enable` defaults to `false` if not specified in the user program.

 ### input0..input2
 Variable for setting what mode input 0..2 on a logic block should have.

 Notes for all parts:
 * The datasheets give different names for the event channels for ATtiny and ATmega parts, both are supported by library: event 0 and event a are the same, as are event 1 and event b.
 These can be generated using the event system, see the relevant datasheet and examples for more information.
 * Timer WO channels correspond to the specified timer's PWM Output channels.
-They are true when the specified timer's value is higher than the compare register for that output channel.
+They are true when the specified pin would be driven HIGH.
+They do not appear to work if waveform output is not enabled, sadly.
 * Type-B timers can only generate an output under circumstances where they could drive an output pin if CCMPEN in TCBn.CTRLA is set.

-Accepted values for DA-series and megaAVR 0-series parts:
+Accepted values for tinyAVR 2-series:
 ``` c++
 in::masked;           // Pin not in use
 in::unused;           // Pin not in use